 Engineers can be found in a whole host of organisations, from large construction and manufacturing firms to small consultancies that advise on areas such as agriculture or software.

-Types of roles in engineering
+Types of engineering careers

-• Electrical engineer: Whereas electricians install and maintain electrics in your home, electrical engineers design the overarching systems behind them, and the electrical appliances we use on a daily basis.
+- Electrical engineer.
+Whereas electricians install and maintain electrics in your home, electrical engineers design the overarching systems behind them, and the electrical appliances we use on a daily basis.

-• Software engineer: Not all engineering is on a macro scale; software engineers design, develop, test and maintain the systems that power our technology, from apps and websites through to computer software.
+- Software engineer.
+Not all engineering is on a macro scale; software engineers design, develop, test and maintain the systems that power our technology, from apps and websites through to computer software.

-• Environmental engineer: As we become increasingly concerned with the impact of modern life on the environment, there’s been a surge in engineers that specialise in eco-friendly solutions for construction, agriculture, manufacturing and other areas that deplete the planet’s resources.
+- Environmental engineer.
+As we become increasingly concerned with the impact of modern life on the environment, there’s been a surge in engineers that specialise in eco-friendly solutions for construction, agriculture, manufacturing and other areas that deplete the planet’s resources.

 Understanding different engineering roles

 Understanding the different roles in engineering can help you identify a route that best suits your interests, skills and experience.
-Do you love dreaming up grand plans that will shape the world as we know it?
+Do you love dreaming up grand plans that will help shape the world as we know it?
 Or do you prefer making a difference to the small but important factors that influence our daily lives?

 The type of role you choose will also affect your working life.
-A marine engineer, for example, might spend days, weeks or months at a time travelling around the world.
+A marine engineer, for example, might spend days, weeks or months at a time travelling across the world.
 A software engineer, on the other hand, is likely to have a desk job in a fixed location.

 Five things you need to know about careers in engineering

-• The average starting salary for an engineer is £26,536, which is significantly higher than most other graduate jobs.
+- The average starting salary for an engineer is £37,994, which is significantly higher than most other graduate jobs.

-• Most engineering graduate schemes offer a route towards becoming a chartered engineer (CEng) or an incorporated engineer (IEng).
+- Most engineering graduate schemes offer a route towards becoming a chartered engineer (CEng) or an incorporated engineer (IEng).

-• Joining a professional engineering institution, such as the Engineering Council, can enhance your career prospects as a graduate.
+- Joining a professional engineering institution, such as the Engineering Council, can enhance your career prospects as a graduate.

-• Many graduates are paired with experienced engineers on their scheme, who offer advice and support
+- Many graduates are paired with experienced engineers on their scheme, who offer advice and support.

 Where can you go to learn more?